 Working at height precautions are steps that must be taken before you work at height.
 'Work at height' is a term that refers to any scenario in which an individual might fall a distance that could result in serious harm.
 You are working at height if you:

-Whether you're an employee or an employer, take a look at the following working at height precautions you can put in place to avoid accidents in your workplace.
+Whether you're an employee or an employer, take a look at the following precautions you can put in place to avoid accidents in your workplace.

 Plan Properly

 When working at height, you must ensure that the task is adequately planned, overseen, and carried out by qualified employees who have the necessary skills, knowledge, and experience to do the job.
-Creating a great plan is often one of the first working at height precautions you should take.
+Make sure that you consider all aspects of the work in your plan including the height, duration, frequency and condition of surfaces.

 Assess Risks

-Another crucial working at height precaution is to ensure you are carrying out continual risk assessments.
+Another crucial working at height precaution is to ensure you are carrying out continual risk assessments to identify hazards and plan the safest method for the task.
 Once a risk assessment has been carried out, you must decide on the precautions required, record the significant findings and once again, continually review the assessment as necessary.

 During a risk assessment you must ensure: